 The SH summer maximum we see for STT ozone flux can also be seen in Fig. 16 of Škerlak et al. (2014), which shows seasonal flux over the southern ocean, although this is less clear over Melbourne.
-This seasonality is not clear in the recent ERA-Interim tropopause fold analysis performed by Škerlak et al. (2015), where a winter maximum of ozone fold frequency (~0.5% more folds in winter) over Australia can be seen to the north of Melbourne.
-Their work seems to show slightly higher fold frequencies over Melbourne in summer (Škerlak et al., 2015, Fig. 5), which agrees with our ozonesonde measurements.
+This seasonality is not clear in the recent ERA-Interim tropopause fold analysis performed by Škerlak et al. (2015), where a winter maximum of tropopause fold frequency ($\sim 0.5\%$ more folds in winter) over Australia can be seen to the north of Melbourne.
+Their work seems to show slightly higher fold frequencies over Melbourne in summer (Škerlak et al., 2015, Fig. 5), however not to the same extent that our summer peak suggests.
 Their winter maximum is in the subtropics only - from around 20° S to 40° S, which can be seen as the prevalent feature over Australia in their Fig. 5.
-Wauben et al. (1998) look at modelled (CTM driven by ECMWF output) and measured ozone
+Wauben et al. (1998) look at modelled (CTM driven by ECMWF output) and measured